Cantera/cantera/doc/doxygen/yaml/phase.md

     A multi-species mixture obeying the Redlich-Kwong equation of state.

-Some thermodynamic models use additional fields in the `phase` entry, which are described in the linked documentation.
+Some thermodynamic models use additional fields in the `phase` entry, which are described in the documentation linked above (see also @subpage sec-yaml-phase-thermo-models).

 ### Declaring the Elements {#sec-yaml-phase-declaring-elements}